 In the United States most reports of mysterious booms come from the Northeast and along the East Coast, but there have also been observations along the West Coast.
 Those on the East Coast have not been directly studied and explained, but we can deduce from observations and measurements in West Coast locations that at least some of the East Coast booms are associated with very small earthquakes.
 Small shallow earthquakes sometimes produce rumbling sounds or booms that can be heard by people who are very close to them.
 High-frequency vibrations from the shallow earthquake generate the booming sound; when earthquakes are deeper, those vibrations never reach the surface.
 Sometimes the earthquakes create booming sounds even when no vibrations are felt.

 Booms Around the World

-The term “Seneca Guns” is commonly used for booms that residents hear near Lake Seneca in the Catskill Mountains of New York.
+The term “Seneca Guns” is commonly used for booms that residents hear near Lake Seneca in the Finger Lakes region of New York.
 The name has also been applied to similar sounds along the coasts of North Carolina, South Carolina, and Virginia (possible origins of this term).
 The 1886 Charleston, South Carolina earthquake (approximately M6.9) was accompanied by well-documented booming sounds.
 The observations describe a roaring sound that was heard as the seismic waves rolled across the region.
 For several weeks after the Charleston Earthquake, there were many aftershocks that were reportedly accompanied by "loud detonations".